The General Data Protection Regulation and Data Protection Act 2018 became law on 25 May 2018.

 Data matching by the Cabinet Office is subject to a Code of Practice.

-For further information on data matching at the Council contact the Head of Internal Audit.
+For further information on data matching at the council contact our Head of Internal Audit.